-Natural Remedies For Arthritis Treatment And Prevention
+Natural Remedies For Arthritis Pain Symptoms

 The skeletal system of the entire body consists of various kinds of strong, fibrous tissue known as connective tissues.
 Bone, cartilage, ligaments, and tendons are all kinds of connective tissue that have different compositions and characteristics.
 The joints are structures that hold two or more bones together.
 Synovial joints allow for movement between the bones being linked, the articulating bones.
 The simplest synovial joint involves two bones, separated by a small gap called the joint cavity.